bchadfield/csw-website/help/reviewing-content.markdown

 comments can be added.

 If there is a previous version of the content, the differences between the two versions are displayed.
-Green \[green text\] indicates additions and red \[red text\] deletions.
+Green text indicates additions and red text shows deletions.

-Reviewers provide their feedback by making comments \[link to make comments\].
+Reviewers provide their feedback by [making comments](/help/comments/make-comments.html).
 Reviewers are able to highlight sections of the text or the content type attributes and make comments against these sections.

 Once a review has been completed, the reviewer clicks the \'Finish